scolej/trowel/README.md

 - Caching.
 Trowel should not re-scan the whole hierarchy every time.
 - Invalidate-cache request, to force a re-scan of the glue hierarchy.

 - Handle keywords properly.
 Trowel should be able to identify and strip away the keyword from the step text.
 Currently the Elisp has absorbed this.

 - Code coverage from Clojure tests.
+- Use proper testing suite for the Clojure tests.
+- Integrate the Gradle and Clojure builds so that it's not necessary to manually `gradle installDist` before running Clojure tests.

+- Support requests which contain the whole `Scenario`, `Scenario Outline` or maybe even the whole file, to address GH-2.
+Could use the real Gherkin parser for this too.
+- Need to be able to send a glue root argument so the same instance of Trowel can be used on different projects simultaneously.